2 | Origin and Evolution of British Provinces

 As British territory expanded, it became impossible to manage all new acquisitions as simple extensions of the historical presidencies.

-North-West Province (NWP) and United Province: Bengal's large additions in the north-west led to the creation of the Presidency of Agra in 1834, which was replaced in 1836 by the North-Western Provinces under a Lieutenant-Governor.
-Oudh (annexed in 1856) was initially placed under a separate chief commissioner but was later amalgamated with the NWP in 1877 (Baden-Powell, 1892; Dodwell, 1932).
+Between 1803 to 1817 the region was further consolidated with the addition of conquered Bundelkhand regions.
+Following the Nepal war in 1815, Dehradun district was also added to the province.
+Bengal's large additions in the north-west led to the creation of the Presidency of Agra in 1834, which was replaced in 1836 by the North-Western Provinces under a Lieutenant-Governor (Baden-Powell, 1892; Dodwell, 1932).

 In 1902, the North-West Provinces were reorganized and renamed to United Provinces of Agra and Oudh or simply United Provinces.
 Following the Government of India Act of 1919, the United Provinces was raised to the status of a province governed by a Governor in Council, placing it on the same administrative footing as the older Presidencies like Madras and Bombay.
 By the early 20th century, the United Provinces had become a major constituent unit of the British Indian federation, possessing its own independent taxation and revenue rights (Baden-Powell, 1892; Dodwell, 1932).